How to Play Screw Your Neighbor Card Game

 - If the Player 3 holds a King, then the Player 1 must swap cards with the Player 2 having 6 or less.

-While it may seem complicated on paper, the game itself is super simple.
+While it may seem complicated on paper, the game itself is super simple and easy to beat.

-Test it out with your friends or check out the video below to get a feel for the game before you hit the Casino or decide to play Screw Your Neighbor online.
+Test this game with your friends and check out the video below to get a feel for the game before you hit the Casino or decide to play Screw Your Neighbor online.

-The Screw Your Neighbor card game is also known as Ranter-Go-Round, Chase the Ace, Bohemian Poker, Cuckoo, Bring the King, Stick or Swap, Spit on Your Neighbor, Dump on Your Neighbor, Hate Your Neighbor.
+This drinking game has various names.
+The Screw Your Neighbor card game is also known as Ranter-Go-Round, Chase the Ace, Bohemian Poker, Cuckoo, Moogle, Bring the King, Stick or Swap, Spit on Your Neighbor, Dump on Your Neighbor, Hate Your Neighbor.

 Disclaimer: Gambling is a game of chance and there's no sure-fire formula that guarantee winnings.
 You can improve your winning chances by using the right in-game strategies but there is no way to predict when a machine or a Casino game is going to pay.
 Also, this page contains affiliate links.
 If you click through and play, we might earn a commission.
 That’s what allow us to keep CasinoSmash free and bring you the best online Casino bonuses!